xo-energy/XO.EntityFrameworkCore/XO.EntityFrameworkCore.NpgsqlJsonSerializerOptions/README.md

 ## Usage

 1. Call the extension method to add the plugin to your `DbContext`.
-Optionally, configure default `JsonSerializerOptions` to activate the plugin for all `json` and `jsonb` columns.

     ```csharp
     protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
     {
         optionsBuilder
             .UseNpgsql("Host=localhost")
-            .UseNpgsqlJsonSerializerOptions(defaultJsonSerializerOptions: null);
+            .UseNpgsqlJsonSerializerOptions();
     }
     ```